gbuchmsft/Azure-FrontDoor-MicroHack/README.md

 Task : Add a new backend to the pool.
 Ensure that you're using a different type.
 Eg. add a webserver to the "Backend-Storage" pool.

-- What is the result ?
+:question: What is the result ?
-- Is there any difference ?
+:question: Is there any difference ?
-- What is if you're accessing FrontDoor from a different region ?
+:question: What is if you're accessing FrontDoor from a different region ?

 Each backend pool member has additional configuration options.
 It can be enabled/disabled (taking requests or not), you can configure a backend host header (if you host multiple sites on a single webserver) and you can set a priority (eg. lower priority (higher number) could be used to create a backend pool member that is used for backup).
 In addition, you can set a weight, to distribute traffic unequally to the backend pool members.

 Task : Test the behaviour if you change the priority or the latency.
-- What did change in the behaviour ?
+:question: What did change in the behaviour ?

 You should now have a basic understanding of backend pools, including members and traffic distribution.